tomwhartung/jmws_accoutrements/books/0-general/4b-images-resolutions.md

 # Resolution + Aspect Ratio

+## Most Popular: 16 x 9 and 16 x 10

-Pick one aspect ration, 16 x 9 or 16 x 10, for Landscape images, and use the other portrait images.
+Pick one aspect ratio, 16 x 9 or 16 x 10, for Landscape images, and use the other portrait images.

 - Landscape 16 x 10: 2880 x 1800
   - 8 x 5 == 16 x 10 == 2880 x 1800